 For the paint to be peelable, don't let it dry out fully.
 It'll become rubbery and super easy to peel off of the surface.
 Peeling is the best method as that is the least damaging.

 Removing the paint by scratching/flaking it off risks scratching the actual sheet.
-(However if you scratch it, you'll probably be the only one to notice it.)

 If something like a hair becomes trapped in the paint, you can carefully try and fish it out with the brush or something like a toothpick while the paint is still wet.